Dashron/Roads/README.md

     **client_index.js**
     ```node
         const roads = require('roads');
-        var road = ...; // See steps 1-4 for road construction
+        var road = ...; // See steps 1 and 2 for road construction

         // Make a client side request.
 See the PJAX section of the docs for more client side options
         road.request('GET', '/users', {page: 2})